MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-from-github-to-aks.md

 ## Configure Jenkins Controller

-Apply the following changes to enable AKS deployments from the Jenkins Controller.
+Apply the following changes to enable AKS deployments from the Jenkins Controller:

 Open port `80` inbound.